What Is Transadaptation? A Guide to Budget-Friendly Localisation

 When a business expands its operations globally, it faces the challenges of adapting its content to new markets.
 The options for dealing with this are varied, from direct translation to more creative solutions such as transcreation.
 Depending on the company’s needs, budget, and objectives, different approaches will be more or less effective.
 One potential solution that is often overlooked is transadaptation.

-Transadaptation is a relatively new term in the translation industry, and it seems to have several meanings.
+Transadaptation is a relatively new term in the translation industry and, as such, it can be attributed to a number of different things.
 This article deals with what we call transadaptation here at Crisol, and why it can be the best choice for your business in certain cases.

 According to a recent psychological study, “emotions are cultural phenomena because we learn to have them in a cultural way.”
 Consequently, translation alone is never enough when emotions are at play.
 Other techniques such as localisation, transadaptation, transcreation, and blind transcreation are designed to trigger the same emotional response in the target audience as the source text does in the original audience.

 When it comes to transadaptation, the best and most affordable option for the client is to hire a translator to localise the source text and then have it ‘transadapted’ into the different varieties needed, as opposed to hiring many different native translators for each variety that work on the same source text.

 For example, if a text in English is needed in Mexican Spanish, Argentine Spanish, European Spanish, Venezuelan Spanish, etc., transadaptation means picking one of those target Spanish varieties first, completing the translation from English into it, and then transadapting the result into the rest of the Spanish varieties required.

 Transadaptation is usually charged by the hour, and it can be a pretty quick job if there is not too much that needs to be adapted; this will always depend on the varieties involved, and on the nature of the text (a creative text will typically need more adaptation than a technical manual).